Example: an equation with the function y and its derivative dy dx

 What To Do With Them?

-We try to solve them by turning the Differential Equation into a simpler Algebra-style equation (without the differential bits) so we can do calculations, make graphs, predict the future, and so on.
+So we try to solve them by turning the Differential Equation into a simpler Algebra-style equation (without the differential bits) so we can do calculations, make graphs, predict the future, and so on.

 Example: Compound Interest

 Money earns interest.
 The interest can be calculated at fixed times, such as yearly, monthly, etc. and added to the original amount.